Last Web page update: 4/18/2022, referencing GPT fdisk version 1.0.9

 The GPT partition numbers on a converted disk should match the partition numbers under Linux on the original MBR disk.
 For instance, if a disk had two primary partitions (1 and 3) and two logical partitions (5 and 6), you'll have the same partition numbers on the converted disk.
 This is perfectly legal for a GPT disk; however, some GPT disk utilities will sort these partition numbers and remove the gaps.
 You may then need to adjust your /etc/fstab and boot loader configurations.
 If you'd rather not suffer unexpected surprises, you can sort your partitions in gdisk with the s menu option from the start.
 You may still need to make /etc/fstab and boot loader changes, but at least you'll know to do this right away and not be taken by surprise by a utility that sorts the partition table but doesn't warn you about the need to make such changes.

 As described earlier, MBR's inefficiencies usually provide room for GPT to squeeze in its data structures.
 This isn't always true, though.
 Some disks leave insufficient room at the start of the disk, and it's possible for there to be insufficient room at the end of the disk.
 Sometimes you can use the s option on the experts' menu to work around this problem.
 This option enables you to resize the partition table from 128 entries to some lower value.
 This operation is non-destructive (it doesn't destroy the partition table).
 Using fewer than 128 entries, however, is both highly unusual and a technical violation of the GPT specification.
 It's conceivable such a configuration will cause problems with some environments.
-In cursory tests with Linux, Windows Vista, and Mac OS X, all three OSes seem to handle such disks fine.
-Versions 2.1.0 and 3.0 of GNU Parted choke on such disks, although version 1.9.0 handles them fine.
+In cursory tests with Linux, Windows Vista, and macOS, all three OSes seem to handle such disks fine.
+Versions 2.1.0 and 3.0 of GNU Parted choke on such disks, although versions 1.9.0 and 3.3 both handle them fine.
 Another option for end-of-disk problems is to resize the final partition on the disk.
-Shrinking it by just a few kilobytes should be enough to provide room for the backup GPT header and partition table.
+Shrinking it by just 33 sectors (16.5 KiB) should be enough to provide room for the backup GPT header and partition table.
 GPT fdisk can't resize partitions, so you'll need to use another utility to do this job.

 GPT fdisk has supported BSD disklabels since version 0.4.0.
 This type of partition table can be used in either of two ways: